Welcome to the John Louis Petit website

 “The greatest discovery in British Art for a generation….”
 Andrew Graham-Dixon

-John Louis Petit is one of the most remarkable British artists of the 19th Century.
+John Louis Petit was one of the most remarkable British artists of the 19th Century, and was a major influence in architecture of the period.
 His work was lost for over 120 years and is only now being rediscovered.
 He painted in a pre-Impressionistic style completely different from the mainstream or Pre-Raphaelites.
-As well as medieval buildings for his architecture he painted the Industrial Revolution and modern subjects unique for his time.
+He painted the Industrial Revolution and modern subjects unique for his time, as well as ecclesiastical buildings for his architectural criticism.
+As the leading opponent of those attempting to revive Gothic, Petit was the intellectual force behind all the non-Gothic architecture of the period, around half of all public buildings.

 Information about JL Petit is on the Art, Architecture, Biography and Exhibition pages.
 Information about the Petit Society and its activities and services is in the Publications, Shop, Schools and About Us pages.